-In Texas, the offense of injury to a child, elderly, or disabled is a felony that can be classified as a first degree, second degree, third degree, or a state jail felony.
-The degree of injury to the victim may determine the level of the offense.
+Injury to a child is a felony that can be classified as a first degree, second degree, third degree, or a state jail felony.
+The degree of punishment depends on severity of the injury and the circumstances of the offense.

-The degree of punishment depends on the circumstances of the offense.
 For example, intentionally or knowingly causing serious bodily injury or death to a child under 15 is a first degree felony, meaning a person can be sent to prison for life.
 On the other hand, causing serious bodily injury through criminal negligence is a state jail felony, punishable by up to two years in state jail.

-Bodily injury that creates a substantial risk of death or that causes death, serious permanent disfigurement, or protracted loss or impairment of function bodily member or organ.
+An injury becomes “serious bodily injury” when there is an injury so significant that it creates a substantial risk of death or something that causes death, serious permanent disfigurement, or protracted loss or impairment of function bodily member or organ.

 Injury to a child is a 3G offense when the offense is punishable as a felony of the first degree.
 Learn more about 3G offenses.

 It is also an affirmative defense if before the offense occurred, the actor notified the Department of Protective and Regulatory Services in writing that he would no longer provide care to the child.

 It is a defense if the actor’s act or omission was considered reasonable medical care as directed by a licensed physician, or emergency medical care was given in good faith and with reasonable care by an unlicensed person.

 It is an affirmative defense that the act or omission was based on treatment as provided by a “recognized religious method of healing.”

 If a person is charged with an act of omission causing serious injury or bodily injury to a child, it is a defense if: